 Back in the air, osprey chicks are mostly grown and by now it’s hard to distinguish the young from the adults.
 The once-tight family unit at the nearby nest has split up and even though the mating pair will join-up again next year at the same nest, they will migrate separately and spend the winter in different locations.
 Just yesterday, along with two guests, I spotted a magnificent bald eagle over Weekapaug – a big mature bird with blazing white headdress and tail feathers.
 We watched as it did lazy circles over the pond and then as it was joined by two immature birds.

-Yes, late summer and fall are a magical time of year here on the coast.
-From a naturalist’s perspective there is so much to see, with so many species on the move; from a beach lover’s standpoint the weather can be sublime and the term “private beach” takes on a whole different meaning.
+Yes, late summer and fall are a magical time of year here on the Rhode Island coast.
+From a naturalist’s perspective there is so much to see, with so many species on the move during this changing of the seasons; from a beach lover’s standpoint the weather can be sublime and the term “private beach” takes on a whole different meaning.